 Basti therapy is primarily used for Vayu disorder.
-It is useful for many disorders including chronic constipation, sciatica, lower back pain, arthritis, infertility, mental conditions and neurological disorders.
+It is used to treat conditions of chronic constipation, sciatica, lower back pain, arthritis, infertility, mental conditions and neurological disorders.

-Basti provides positive health, enhances digestion, body strength, voice, complexion, intelligence, prevents ageing and promotes longevity.
-Depending upon the composition of ingredients used in the administration of basti it is of two types
+Basti enhances digestion, body strength, voice, complexion, intelligence, prevents ageing and promotes longevity.
+There are two types of basti, each differing in their composition of ingredients.

 - Asthapana basti / Niruha basti – this basti is prepared mainly from a herbal decoction, taila, kalka, honey and salt.
 This is a very unique process and takes several hours to prepare.